jonaias/DynamicFontSizeWidgets/README.md

 # Example

 Open example/ project to see in action.
+A box frame is set in example to make it clear.

 # TODO